JDuchniewicz/website-hugo/content/about.md

 {{< image src="/me.jpg" alt="Picture of me!" position="center" style="border-radius: 8px;" >}}

 My name is Jakub Duchniewicz and this is my personal space :) \
-I am currently pursuing MSc in Embedded Systems at KTH Royal Academy, Sweden and University of Turku, Finland as a part of EIT Digital Programme.
-I am currently writing my thesis titled: "FPGA accelerated tcpdump using eBPF" with my current employer [Tietoevry].
-In my free time I am learning German and parenting a cute terrier dog Łajdak.
+I have recently graduated with an MSc in Embedded Systems at KTH Royal Institute of Technology, Sweden and University of Turku, Finland as a part of EIT Digital Programme.
+Thesis titled: *"FPGA accelerated tcpdump using eBPF"* goes into the topic of hardware acceleration of packet capturing in embedded Linux system using an FPGA.
+It was a cooperative effort between KTH and my current employer [Tietoevry].
+In my free time I am doing a ton of bouldering, learning hardware hacking, some reverse engineering and taking care of my cute humongous German Shepherd Bruno.

-I have graduated from Warsaw University of Technology with the highest degree for my thesis: *"FPGA based hardware accelerator for musical synthesis for Linux system"*.
+I have also graduated from Warsaw University of Technology with the highest degree for my thesis: *"FPGA based hardware accelerator for musical synthesis for Linux system"*.

 There are already several posts dedicated to this topic: [Posts].